 Private/Parochial School Transportation Requests- Families with students planning to attend a private or parochial school in 2019-2020 MUST submit a Private/Parochial School Transportation Request Form to the Chatham CSD Transportation Department.
 All requests must be received by April 1, 2019.
 A new form must be completed each school year.
 Chatham CSD does not provide transportation services to private or parochial schools when the District does not have students in session as a result of a holiday, conference day or weather related school closing.

 Bus Route Information

-Chatham Central School District will mail bus route and bus stop information home to parents at their child’s primary address that is on file at the school.
+Chatham Central School District will mail bus route and bus stop information home to parents at the child’s primary address that is on file at the school.
 Bus routes are not published in the newspaper or on our website.
-Parents should expect to receive a mailing prior to the start of the school year.
+Parents should expect to receive a mailing prior to the start of each school year.

 About Chatham’s Bus Transportation

 Chatham Central School District transports nearly 1,050 students approximately 480,000 miles annually.

 The safe transportation of our children is of utmost importance and requires the understanding and cooperation of parents, children, bus drivers as well as school district staff and faculty.
 Rules for student behavior on school buses are established solely for the safety of our children.
 Parents must stress upon children to follow these rules for their own safety and that of the entire bus.
 Bus drivers have their hands full.
 They must operate the bus safely in traffic under varying weather conditions with as many as 50 or more students behind them.
 Loud and disorderly behavior distracts the driver and can pose serious safety problems.
 Anyone with questions concerning bus rules for students may obtain copies from the bus driver or a school principal.